 Online Tribes and Communities

-I’ve found some of my closest allies, cheerleaders, and homeschool friends in Facebook groups, and on blogs.
-Look for communities specific to your needs be they giftedness, special needs, large family homeschooling, gameschooling, etc.
+I’ve found some of my closest allies, cheerleaders, and homeschool friends on Facebook groups and blogs.
+Look for communities specific to your needs, be they giftedness, special needs, large family homeschooling, gameschooling, etc.

-When you are feeling weary and in need of encouragement I invite you to take a listen to Julie Bogart of Brave Writer.
-She has this Ah-Mazing ability to make you realize that you are enough and that you can, in fact, do this!
-Her books, Homeschool Alliance, and Podcast are filled to the brim with inspiration and wisdom.
+When you are weary and in need of encouragement, I invite you to listen to Julie Bogart of Brave Writer.
+She has this Ah-Mazing ability to make you realize that you are enough and can do this!
+Her books, Homeschool Alliance and Podcast, are filled to the brim with inspiration and wisdom.

-The Homeschool Sisters Podcast is another great place to turn when homeschooling gets tough and your feeling less than perfect.
-These two ladies are wonderful at keeping it real while helping you find joy in the midst of homeschooling chaos.
-They are right there in the trenches of homeschool with you.
+The Homeschool Sisters Podcast is another excellent place to turn when homeschooling gets tough, and you feel less than perfect.
+These two ladies are lovely at keeping it real while helping you find joy amid homeschooling chaos, and they are right there in the trenches of homeschooling with you.

 Also, the Simple Homeschool is a lovely blog to read when looking for simple solutions with a healthy dose of encouragement for your homeschool journey.